cyruscyliu/cyruscyliu.github.io/content/index.md

 provides a template for your own userspace programs and kernel modules into a Buildroot kernel.
 I've been using this a lot to reproduce QEMU bugs.
 (Author and Maintainer)

+### Network Protocol Fuzzing

+This project tries to fuzz network protocols, especially router protocols.
+I joined this project as an intern and wrote several Peach Pits by 1) learning the grammar of Peach Pit, 2) understanding specific network protocols via their specifications, 3) collaborating with others to deploy our Peach Pits.

-0x02 Embedded System Rehosting
+### Embedded System Rehosting (Archived)

-This project tries to rehost embedded Linux kernels for routers, cameras, and other high-end devices.
-Then, we can dynamically analyze bugs or vulnerabilities, detect bugs or vulnerabilities, make honey pots, detect and inspect malware.
-Relative research papers are [FirmGuide (ASE'21, co-first-authors)](./papers/firmguide-ase21.pdf), and [ECMO (CCS'21, 4th author)](./papers/ecmo-ccs21.pdf).
+This project rehosts embedded Linux kernels for routers, cameras, and other high-end devices with QEMU.
+Then, we can dynamically analyze rootkits or vulnerabilities in the embedded Linux kernels and create honeypots at scale.
+Relative research papers are [FirmGuide (ASE'21, co-first-authors)](./papers/firmguide-ase21.pdf), and [ECMO (CCS'21, 4th
+author)](./papers/ecmo-ccs21.pdf).